vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/postgres-sql-local-database.md

 );
 ```

-Note, since we have started the PostgresSQL docker image with environment variables, the postgresSQL already created the database and gave permissions to the user defined in `${DB_USER}` in database `${DB_DATABASE_NAME`.
+Note, since we have started the PostgresSQL docker image with environment variables, the postgresSQL already created the database and gave permissions to the user defined in `${DB_USER}` in database `${DB_DATABASE_NAME}`.
+Note, for more production setup we could use `CREATE TABLE IF NOT EXISTS` instead of `CREATE TABLE`.

 ### Test new tables